madeofpendletonwool/PinePods/README.md

 - [ ] Jump to clicked timestamp
 - [ ] Timestamps in playing page
 - [ ] Offline mode for playing locally downloaded episodes
-- [ ] Implement Postgresql as option for database backend (Potentially other databases)
 - [ ] Client sharing.
 Search network for other clients and play to them Lightweight client.
 I'm building a terminal based version called Pinepods Firewood, which will do this.
 Chromecast support will also be added.
 - [ ] Subscription filtering (The ability to search within a given podcast for specific keywords.
 Give additional searching options, such as searching based on length of episodes)
 - [ ] Youtube subscriptions.
 Subscribe to youtube channels to get subscriptions based on the videos.
 Audio only.